httpie/cli/.github/ISSUE_TEMPLATE/other.md

 ---

-Anything you think is relevant.
-If it's a general question, reach out via the HTTPie Discord: https://httpie.io/chat
+If you have a general question, please consider asking on Discord: https://httpie.io/chat